sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-525	Contiguous Array    		43.2%	Medium
+binary array find the longest subarray with equal number of 0 and 1. change 0 to -1, and then use prefix sum to find longest subarray with sum=0;
+hashmap
+->>
+<<-548	Split Array with Equal Sum    		47.2%	Medium
+given an array, three index i,j,k will split the array into 4 subset (excluding the selected index elements at i,j,k).
+The 4 subsets shall have the same subarray sum.
+Check if it is possible.
+- prefix sum.
+- fix the mid pointer by looping all possible positions
+- try all possible left and right positions save all possible valid cut into hashmap.
+->>

+<<-611	Valid Triangle Number    		48.8%	Medium
+given an array, find number of triplets which can make a triangle. a+b>c
+- sort the array and  use two pointer i,j and find k using binary search O(N^2log(n))
+- sort the array and use A[i] as the largest side, and then binary search A[l]+A[r] O(N^2) ->>

+<<-581	Shortest Unsorted Continuous Subarray    		31.4%	Medium
+one subarray if sorted then the whole array is sorted compare to sorted array.
+->>

 <<-624	Maximum Distance in Arrays    		39.2%	Medium
 given m sorted array. pick two elements from two different array and get the distance=|a-b|. return the max distance.
 note: it is not a matrix.